Vanessa Rubio, Senior Director, advises clients on Mexico and Latin America matters.

 She was involved in the first part of the negotiation of the US-Mexico-Canada Agreement (USMCA), finalized the Pacific Alliance treaty, and implemented the Mexico-Central America Single Treaty.

-She is a member of the Mexican Council of International Affairs (COMEXI), the International Women’s Forum (IWF), Hispanas Organized for Political Equality (HOPE), was part of the Inter-American Dialogue’s Venezuela Working Group, and has collaborated with the Council of the Americas and Chatham House, among others.
+She is a member of the Mexican Council of International Affairs (COMEXI), the Freedom and Prosperity Advisory Council (Council of the Americas), the International Women’s Forum (IWF), Hispanas Organized for Political Equality (HOPE), was part of the Inter-American Dialogue’s Venezuela Working Group, and is an Associate Fellow at Chatham House, among others.
 She was a professor for over 14 years at the Technological Institute of Monterrey (ITESM).